ava-labs/avalanche-hackathon/glitch/2023/test-simple-smart-contract.eng.md

 # Test simple smart contracts

-We will use [foundry](https://github.com/foundry-rs/foundry) to test simple smart contracts against C-chain
+We will use [foundry](https://github.com/foundry-rs/foundry) to test simple smart contracts using the C-Chain API.

+And if you are testing against other networks than the local DEVNET (e.g., Glitch Hackathon DEVNET, Fuji public testnet), *please make sure to use the correct RPC URL (e.g., `--rpc-url=http://127.0.0.1:9650/ext/bc/C/rpc` only works for the local network)*

-Create a simple counter contract
+To deploy a simple counter contract:

 ```sh
 cd /tmp